Alice Brock: Littering incident

 One of the Brocks' students at the Stockbridge School had been Arlo Guthrie, at the time an aspiring forester, a half-Jewish New York transplant like Brock, and the son of then-ailing folk icon Woody Guthrie.
 When Arlo Guthrie left Rocky Mountain College in Montana for Thanksgiving break in November 1965, he stayed at the Brocks' residence for their annual Thanksgiving dinner.
-As a favor to the couple, Guthrie and his friend Richard Robbins agreed to dispose of the large amount of garbage that had accumulated in the church, not realizing that the local dump was closed for the holiday.
-Guthrie and his friend dumped their load over a cliff on private property.
-When Stockbridge chief of police William "Obie" Obanhein was made aware of the illegal dumping, he arrested Guthrie and his friend, and held them in the town jail.
-Alice bailed them out several hours later; her anger at the incident nearly prompted Obanhein to arrest her as well.
-(Brock was otherwise friendly with Obanhein, considering him "a very sweet man, and (...) a very good cop.")
+The Brocks had largely only lived in a small corner of the bell tower, and thus large amounts of debris remained from the previous owners in the sanctuary that they had planned to use for the dinner; as a favor to the couple, Guthrie and his friend Richard Robbins agreed to dispose of the debris, not realizing that the local dump was closed for the holiday.
+Guthrie and Robbins dumped their load over a cliff on private property.
+When Stockbridge chief of police William "Obie" Obanhein was made aware of the illegal dumping, he arrested Guthrie and Robbins.
+Brock bailed them out, and her anger at the incident nearly prompted Obanhein to arrest her as well.
+Brock was otherwise friendly with Obanhein, considering him "a very sweet man, and [...] a very good cop."
+The turning point in their relations came after they had made the film.
 In the end, Guthrie and Robbins were levied a small fine and picked up the garbage that weekend.